databricks/terraform-provider-databricks/website/content/Provider/_index.md

 * `pat_token_duration_seconds` - The current implementation of the azure auth via sp requires the provider to create a temporary personal access token within Databricks.
 The current AAD implementation does not cover all the APIs for Authentication.
 This field determines the duration in which that temporary PAT token is alive for.
-It is measure in seconds and will default to 1 hour.
+It is measured in seconds and will default to `3600` seconds.

 Where there are multiple environment variable options, the `DATABRICKS_AZURE_*` environment variables takes precedence and the `ARM_*` environment variables provide a way to share authentication configuration when using the `databricks-terraform` provider alongside the `azurerm` provider.